l4d/21/README.md

 # Important: This is early access, that means some things are unfinished or missing.
 Target completed release is by Nov 9th.

+## Install
+1. Use gcfscape and extract your pak01_dir.vpk to your ../left 4 dead/left 4 dead/ directory
+2. Rename pak01_dir to pak01_dirz
+3. Extract contents to ../left 4 dead/

 ## Customization
 ##### Customizing your Theme Color
 1. Go to ../left4dead_custom/custom directory